About Andégo

 Robert Zenk- founder of Andégo Internships Abroad

-Encouraged to study French following my aunt's adventures as an au pair, I fell in love with the connections and cultural understanding that come from immersive travel.
-Having lived in France for two years, spending some time as an English Language Assistant, and countless trips back with students, I relish the opportunity to extend similar experiences to others today.
+Encouraged to study French following his aunt's adventures as an au pair, Robert fell in love with the connections and cultural understanding that come from immersive travel.
+Having lived in France for two years, spending some time as an English Language Assistant, and countless trips back with students, he relishes the opportunity to extend similar experiences to others today, transforming French from a fun class in school into an integral part of young peoples' personal stories!

-A high school French teacher in the International Baccalaureate (IB) program at South Salem High School in Salem, OR and father of two little francophones, I enjoy spending my time with family and being active, Oregon weather permitting!
+A former French teacher in the International Baccalaureate (IB) program at South Salem HS in Salem, OR for 13 years and father of three little francophones, he enjoys spending time with family and being active, Oregon weather permitting!

-At eight years old, during a camping trip in the Canadian Rockies with my grand-parents, I fell in love with the French language.
-Since this découverte, I participated in a Rotary International Exchange at 17 years old, meeting my French family in Savignac de l’Isle; I lived in Montpellier as a university student; I taught English at the secondary level in Nîmes with TAPIF; I pursued a Master’s in French at Portland State University and a MEd in Secondary Education, World Language.
-I am a French educator and I have led students to many corners of France with Putney Student Travel.
-Today, I reside in Bellingham, Washington, pursuing my Principal Residency Certificate and creating the Andégo Language Homestay Program.
-My goal for this program is to provide equitable access for all individuals interested in French culture, multilingualism, and global citizenship.
-I am happy that you found us - bienvenue !!
+At eight years old, during a camping trip in the Canadian Rockies with her grand-parents, Tia fell in love with the French language.
+Since this découverte, she participated in a Rotary International Exchange at 17 years old, meeting her French family in Savignac de l’Isle; Tia lived in Montpellier as a university student; taught English at the secondary level in Nîmes with TAPIF; pursued a Master’s in French at Portland State University and a MEd in Secondary Education, World Language.
+She is a French educator with a Principal Residency Certificate, and has led students to many corners of France with Putney Student Travel.
+Today, Tia resides in Bellingham, Washington with her family, facilitating cross-cultural exchanges between anglophone and francophone speakers for Andégo programming.
+She finds a lot of joy helping others find avenues to visit and to live abroad.
+Tia also enjoys speaking French to her baby, cooking for friends, swimming in the bay, hiking in the mountains, and growing wildflowers in her garden.
+She is so happy that you found us - bienvenue à Andégo !!

-Arika Hendren- School Visitor Coordinator (Oregon & SW Washington)
+Arika Hendren- School Visitor Coordinator- French groups (Oregon & SW Washington)

-I first fell in love with the French language thanks to my quirky and fun high school French teacher.
-After our class trip to Lille, I knew French was something that would always be in my life.
-I studied French and International Studies at the University of Oregon where I was inspired by my professors.
-I spent an undergraduate semester in Poitiers, France and came back with an even stronger passion for the language.
-Encouraged and inspired by my university advisor and professor, I spent two years in Orléans assistant teaching through the TAPIF.
-This is where I learned my passion for teaching.
-I am now the French teacher at Central High School in Oregon, and look forward to sharing my experience with my students.
+Arika first fell in love with the French language thanks to her quirky and fun high school French teacher.
+After a class trip to Lille, she knew French was something that would always be in her life.
+She studied French and International Studies at the University of Oregon where she was inspired by her professors.
+Arika spent an undergraduate semester in Poitiers, France and came back with an even stronger passion for the language.
+Encouraged and inspired by her university advisor and professor, she spent two years in Orléans assistant teaching through TAPIF.
+This is where she found her passion for teaching.
+She is now the French teacher at Central High School in Oregon, and looks forward to sharing her experiences with students.

 Katie Leonard- School Visitor Coordinator (New Mexico)